 She told authorities that on December 21, her husband had been called into work in Atlanta around 2 AM.
 After waking from a nightmare, she located her husband’s .45 caliber pistol and then called Jarrell to come and stay with her.
 He had the gun, and she advised him to put it away.
 That was the last time she saw it until the police showed her the weapon.

 Now 89, then DA Bryant Huff recalls the case clearly.
 “We went and got bullets from Mrs. Pruitt.
 We sent them to the state crime lab.”, he said.
-On Saturday morning, January 5, crime lab analyst Roger Wayne Parin concluded that the tested bullets contained a “remarkable similarity” to the one taken from Mrs. Still’s body.
+On Saturday morning, January 5, crime lab analyst Roger Wayne Parin concluded that the tested bullets contained a “remarkable similarity” to the one from Mrs. Still’s body.
 At that point, Huff asked for any prior records on Jarrell.
-He recalls viewing the record, “I pulled it out and found a record of assault with intent to rape.
+He recalls viewing the document, “I pulled it out and found a record of assault with intent to rape.
 I said, ‘My God.
 What more do you want?”

 Gwinnett County Police immediately began searching for Jarrell and interviewing his friends.
-One friend, 15-year-old Mike Littleton, told authorities that he had seen Jarrell walking on the highway on Christmas Eve around 12:30 PM, heading toward the kidnap location.
+One friend, 15-year-old Mike Littleton, told authorities he had seen Jarrell walking on the highway on Christmas Eve around 12:30 PM, heading toward the kidnap location.
 Later that same afternoon, Jarrell had come to the Littleton home to take Mike for a ride.
 The vehicle he was driving, which he claimed to have borrowed from a friend in Norcross, fit the description of the Chevrolet of Mala Still.

-Another friend of Jarrell’s, later identified as 15-year-old Johnny Simmons, told police that on December 29, Jarrell had taken him to a wooded area off of nearby Johnson Road and retrieved a pistol he had stashed there previously a .45 caliber Smith & Wesson.
+Another friend of Jarrell’s, later identified as 15-year-old Johnny Simmons, told police that on December 29, Jarrell had taken him to a wooded area off of nearby Johnson Road and retrieved a pistol he had stashed there previously, a .45 caliber Smith & Wesson.
 Jarrell desired to sell the weapon, and Simmons connected him to Bobby Cannon, who paid Jarrell $30 by check for the gun.
 Cannon surrendered it to the police after his January 5 interview.
 The pistol was sent to the crime lab and determined to be the murder weapon.

 Police staked out the Jarrell home, hoping to apprehend David if he returned.
 Jarrett, however, was out cruising that day with a friend, according to records, named Haney.
 The City of Lawrenceville police stopped them for a traffic violation.
 They reportedly had been drinking and smoking pot.
-The two were taken to the police station, which was located just down the street from Mrs. Still’s kidnapping site.
+The officer took the two to the police station, which was located just down the street from Mrs. Still’s kidnapping site.
 Haney was arrested.
 Lawrenceville City Police Chief Bobby Plunkett noticed that one of the men looked similar to the description of the man wanted for questioning in the Still case.
 He called Sergeant Burt Blannott at Gwinnett Police headquarters to advise them they had a potential suspect in custody.
 Blannott sent the two officers heading up the investigation, Investigator Cox and Charlie Bishop, to ask Jarrell to come to Gwinnett County Police Headquarters.

 Arriving at City Hall and being led into Chief Plunkett’s office, Bishop administered the Miranda warning and verified Jarrell understood each point.
 They advised the suspect that his name had come up in the Still case investigation, and they invited him to come to headquarters for questioning, and he voluntarily agreed.